-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3) and related Prospectus of Hannon Armstrong Sustainable Infrastructure Capital, Inc. for the registration of shares of its common stock, shares of its preferred stock, depositary shares, warrants, and rights and to the incorporation by reference therein of our reports dated April 3, 2013, with respect to the financial statements of EnergySource LLC and Hudson Ranch I Holdings, LLC, included in Hannon Armstrong Sustainable Infrastructure Capital, Inc.'s Annual Report (Form 10-K) for the year ended December 31, 2013, filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3) and related Prospectus of Hannon Armstrong Sustainable Infrastructure Capital, Inc. for the registration of 3,178,410 shares of its common stock and to the incorporation by reference therein of our reports dated April 3, 2013, with respect to the financial statements of EnergySource LLC and Hudson Ranch I Holdings, LLC, included in Hannon Armstrong Sustainable Infrastructure Capital, Inc.'s Annual Report (Form 10-K) for the year ended December 31, 2013, filed with the Securities and Exchange Commission.